slurmulon/virtual-web-dev/README.md

 I will continue to extend upon these concepts as I experience the novel and unique needs of the applications I develop.
 I'm particularly interested in how this concept can be generally applied to other integration points.

 A more formal description of VWD is necessary before it can be widely adopted in its most useful form.
 Any help from the open source community is certainly welcome.
-It seems to me that some sort of hybrid between API/Service Virtualization and VWD is key.

 If you have used something similar to VWD and would like to share your experiences, ideas, or opinions then please open up a Github issue.
 I would love to talk about this approach more with others!